winstonpgao/arcsage-assets/index.md

 * detailed medical or health information
 * information about criminal history that is not directly relevant to a property transaction

 If you choose to provide this type of information in an email, it may still be captured in our buyer records and processed by our AI assisted tools for the limited purpose of assessing your enquiry and preparing our response.
-We take reasonable steps to protect that information from misuse, loss and unauthorised access or disclosure, consistent with our obligations under the Privacy Act 1988 and the Australian Privacy Principles, including requirements for security and any cross border disclosure.
+We take reasonable steps to protect that information from misuse, loss and unauthorised access or disclosure, consistent with our obligations under the Privacy Act 1988 (Cth) and the Australian Privacy Principles, including requirements for security and any cross border disclosure.
+Our internal governance of AI and privacy is informed by guidance from the Office of the Australian Information Commissioner on the use of commercially available AI products.

-Use of the buyer qualifier does not replace contact with a licensed real estate professional and does not by itself create a client adviser relationship.
+Use of the Austrump Glen Virtual Assistant does not replace contact with a licensed real estate professional and does not by itself create a client adviser relationship.
 Content produced by the virtual assistant is general information only.
 It may not be complete, accurate or up to date and it does not take your full personal circumstances into account.
 It is not legal, financial, tax or investment advice.
 You should seek your own professional advice before you make decisions about buying, selling or financing property.

 Austrump Glen remains responsible for the way we handle your personal information, even when ARCSAGE TECHNOLOGY PTY LTD and Google Cloud provide technology services to us.
 Our use of AI is intended to support our staff, not replace our privacy obligations.
-Nothing in this section limits any rights you have under the Privacy Act 1988 or the Australian Consumer Law.
+Nothing in this section limits any rights you have under the Privacy Act 1988 (Cth) or the Australian Consumer Law.

 You can contact us at austrump@arcsage.com.au if you have questions about how we use AI or if you wish to exercise your privacy rights.

+Privacy and AI notice: https://privacy.arcsage.com.au | Contact: austrump@arcsage.com.au